 Pupils build on their Year 7 learning, expanding their understanding of visual elements in new contexts.
-Two projects, each with an Art History session, are completed throughout the year, focusing on perspective and ellipses.
+Two projects, each with an Art History session, are completed throughout the year.
 These projects differ from Year 7 but still follow the department's 'Process of Working', reinforcing the stages of a meaningful art project.